[Avg. reading time: 27 minutes]

 • Consumer reads message

-• Processes message
+• Processes the message

 • Crashes before committing offset

-• After restart, reads same message again
+• After restart, reads same message again - retries > 0

 Best for cases where duplicate processing is acceptable

-at_least_once_producer = KafkaProducer(
+producer = KafkaProducer(

 bootstrap_servers=['localhost:9092'],